MicrosoftDocs/architecture-center/docs/reference-architectures/zos/refactor-zos-cf.md

 - [Azure Bastion](/azure/bastion/bastion-overview) is a fully managed PaaS that you provision inside your virtual network.
 Bastion provides secure and seamless RDP and SSH connectivity to the VMs in your virtual network directly from the Azure portal over TLS.

-- [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) distributes inbound flows from the load balancer's front end to backend pool instances, according to configured load balancing rules and health probes.
+- [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) distributes inbound flows from the load balancer's front end to backend pool instances, according to configured load-balancing rules and health probes.
 The backend pool instances can be Azure VMs or instances in a virtual machine scale set.
 Load Balancer is the single point of contact for clients.

-Load Balancer operates at layer four of the Open Systems Interconnection (OSI) model.
+  Load Balancer operates at layer 4 of the Open Systems Interconnection (OSI) model.
 Both level 7 application level and level 4 network protocol level load balancers are available.
 The type to use depends on how the application input reaches the compute cluster's entry point.

 - [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) are on-demand, scalable computing resources that give you the flexibility of virtualization without having to buy and maintain physical hardware.
 Azure VMs give you a choice of operating systems, including Windows and Linux.